-The Corporation's Board mandate is attached as Appendix A. For the Audit Committee Mandate, and for further information on the Audit Committee, see the section entitled "Audit Committee Information" on page 38 of the Corporation's Annual Information Form dated March 24, 2015 available on SEDAR at www.sedar.com.
+The Corporation's Board mandate is attached as Appendix A. For the Audit Committee Mandate, and for further information on the Audit Committee, see the section entitled "Audit Committee Information" on page 37 of the Corporation's Annual Information Form dated March 30, 2016 available on SEDAR at www.sedar.com.
 The CNCG Committee mandate is set out in Appendix C.

 Form 58-101F1 Corporate Governance Matters Acadian Timber Corp.
 Governance Practices 1.
 The Board (a) Disclose the identity of Directors who are independent.
 The Board considers a Director to be independent where he or she has no direct or indirect "material relationship" with the Corporation or its subsidiaries which could reasonably be expected to interfere with the exercise of the Director's independent judgment.
-On this basis, the Board has determined that the following Directors are independent: • J.W.
+On this basis, the Board has determined that the following Directors are independent: J.W.
 Bud Bird, O.C.
-Saul Shulman David Mann (b) Disclose the identity of Directors who are not independent, and describe the basis for that determination.
-The Board considers Reid Carter and Samuel J.B.
-Pollock to have material relationships with the Corporation, as follows: Mr. Carter is the President and Chief Executive Officer of the Corporation.
-Mr. Pollock is a Senior Managing Partner of Brookfield, which holds a significant direct and indirect interest in the Corporation (c) Disclose whether or not a majority of Directors are independent.
+Phil Brown Saul Shulman David Mann (b) Disclose the identity of Directors who are not independent, and describe the basis for that determination.
+The Board considers Mark Bishop, Reid Carter and Benjamin Vaughan to have material relationships with the Corporation, as follows: Mr. Bishop is the President and Chief Executive Officer of the Corporation effective April 29, 2015 and is a Senior Vice President of Brookfield which holds a significant direct and indirect interest in the Corporation.
+Mr. Carter was the President and Chief Executive Officer of the Corporation until April 29, 2015 and is a Managing Partner of Brookfield which holds a significant direct and indirect interest in the Corporation.
+Mr. Vaughan is a Senior Managing Partner of Brookfield, which holds a significant direct and indirect interest in the Corporation. (c) Disclose whether or not a majority of Directors are independent.
 If a majority of Directors are not independent, describe what the Board does to facilitate its exercise of independent judgment in carrying out its responsibilities.
 The majority of the Directors are independent, as defined by National Instrument 52-110 - Audit Committees. (d) If a Director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the Director and the other issuer.
 David Mann is also a director of NewGrowth Corp., Allbanc Split Corp., Logistec Corporation and Brookfield Renewable Energy Partners LP.
 Saul Shulman is also a board member, member of the audit committee and Chairman of the governance committee of Summit Industrial Income REIT.
-He was formerly a trustee of Partners Real Estate Investment Trust.
-Samuel J.B.
-Pollock is also a director of Fraser Papers Inc. and ClubLink Enterprises Limited. (e) Disclose whether or not the independent Directors hold regularly scheduled meetings at which non-independent Directors and members of management are not in attendance.
+He was formerly a trustee of Partners Real Estate Investment Trust. (e) Disclose whether or not the independent Directors hold regularly scheduled meetings at which non-independent Directors and members of management are not in attendance.
 If the independent Directors hold such meetings, disclose the number of meetings held since the beginning of the Corporation's most recently completed financial year.
 If the independent Directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent Directors.
 The Board has at least four scheduled meetings each year.
-In 2014, the Board had four meetings.
+In 2015, the Board had five meetings.
 At each Board meeting, a private session between the independent Directors is held.
 This practice is also adopted at some Audit Committee meetings, where independent Directors hold a private session with the Corporation's independent auditor.
 It is the intention of the Board to continue with this process for future meetings to facilitate open and candid discussions among its independent Directors.